 Chasing Waterfalls (Beyond Leura)

 - Wentworth Falls: This iconic waterfall is a must-see.
-The National Pass, although sometimes closed due to maintenance, offers an exhilarating walk behind the falls.
-Shorter, less strenuous options like the Wentworth Falls Lookout track or the Rocket Point Lookout track provide fantastic views.
+The National Pass offers an exhilarating walk behind the falls.

-- Minnehaha Falls (Katoomba): A picturesque waterfall requiring a moderately steep descent, but rewarding with a beautiful swimming hole at its base – perfect for a brave dip on a warm spring day.
+- Minnehaha Falls (Katoomba): A picturesque waterfall with a beautiful swimming hole at its base.

 Hidden Gems and Less-Crowded Trails

-- Newnes Plateau (near Lithgow): A vast wilderness area ideal for more adventurous explorers, offering unique rock formations, historic ruins (like the lost town of Newnes), and opportunities for canyoning and bushwalking.
-Spring brings out unique wildflowers in this rugged landscape.
+- Newnes Plateau (near Lithgow): A vast wilderness area ideal for more adventurous explorers, offering unique rock formations and historic ruins.

 Planning Your Spring Escape to Leura

-- Sun Protection: Even on cooler days, the Australian sun can be strong.
-Hat, sunscreen, and sunglasses are essential.
+- Sun Protection: Hat, sunscreen, and sunglasses are essential.

-- Check Opening Times & Dates: Especially for private gardens and festivals, confirm opening hours and dates before you visit.
+- Check Opening Times & Dates: Especially for private gardens and festivals.

-- Trail Conditions: If planning bushwalks, check National Parks and Wildlife Service (NPWS) alerts for track closures or conditions, especially after heavy rain.
+- Trail Conditions: Check NPWS alerts for track closures, especially after heavy rain.

-- Embrace the Village Charm: Take time to wander through Leura Mall, browse the boutique shops, enjoy a coffee at a local cafe, and soak in the charming atmosphere.
+- Embrace the Village Charm: Take time to wander through Leura Mall, browse boutique shops, and enjoy a local café.

 Visiting Blue Mountains?
-Stay with us at Magnolia cottage
+Stay with us at Magnolia Cottage, Leura!

 Leave a comment